facereviewer/gattemoos-ng/README.md

 secretlounge-ng
 ---------------
 Rewrite of [secretlounge](https://github.com/6697/secretlounge), a bot to make an anonymous group chat on Telegram.
-Further rewritten for furry purposes.
 This version is pseudonymous instead of anonymous (though it still supports anonymous mode).

 ## @BotFather Setup